GUI-22/5_stage_pipeline/README.md

 # 5-stage pipeline
 - The project for the course of computer composition principles
 - Members: YuyiGuo ZihaoWan ZilinKang
-- Attention: If you are a student learning cod, PLAGIARIZATION IS NOT ALLOWED.
+- Attention: If you are a student learning cod, PLAGIARISM IS NOT ALLOWED.